espocrm/documentation/administration/entity-manager.md

 * Default Value - Value of the field set upon creating new record.
 * Audited - updates of the field will be logged in Stream.

+*Note*: After you have added the new field you need to put this field on layouts (Administration > Layout Manager).

 ### Dynamic Logic

 Provides an ability to make forms dynamic.
 It's possible to define conditions making certain fields visible, required or read-only.
 Conditions will be checked automatically when data in the form is changed.

 For Enum, Array and Multi Enum fields it's possible to define different sets of options that will be available for the field depending on which condition is met.

-After you have added new field you will need to put this field on layouts (Administration > Layout Manager).

 ## Relationships